 U.S. News & World Report

-Lawrence Tech also ranked within the Top Tier of U.S. News’ America’s Best Colleges rankings for 2013.
-Within its classification of Regional Universities-Midwest, Lawrence Tech ranks 40th of 107 colleges and universities listed, up from 54 in 2016.
+Lawrence Technological University again ranked in the Top Tier of U.S. News & World Report’s America’s Best Colleges rankings for 2017.
+Within its classification of Regional Universities-Midwest, Lawrence Tech ranked 40th among the 171 colleges and universities listed, up from 54 in 2016.
 Lawrence Tech has consistently ranked in the top tier of its category since the early 1990s.

 The U.S. Department of Veterans Affairs has designated Lawrence Tech as a “Yellow Ribbon School” for providing up to $5,500 per year to qualified veterans.

 Lawrence Tech also offers military discounts to all active military, inactive, reserve or retired military – 15 percent

 Criteria for making the Military Friendly Schools list included efforts to recruit and retain military and veteran students, results in recruiting military and veteran students, and academic accreditations.

 Lawrence Tech was also designated a Top School in Military Advanced Education & Transition’s 2016 Guide to Colleges & Universities, which measures best practices in military and veteran education "in order to provide our men and women in uniform information that will help them make the right choices about college.”
 Schools were “evaluated by their achievement in their military culture, financial aid, flexibility, general support services, on-campus support and online support services.”